 There are restrictions on food items that can be brought in to the US.
-For full details, see here.
+For full details click here.

 N.B Please note that this includes food products that can be bought in Dublin Airport prior to presenting at US Preclearance.
 Please check prohibited

 In order to avoid delays we suggest that all food items be carried in hand luggage, declared and presented for inspection at the USCBP facility at Dublin Airport.
-For further information, please visit the US Embassy in Dublin's website.
+For further information, please visit the U.S. Embassy in Ireland's website here.

 Customs Duty is a tariff or tax imposed on goods when transported across international borders.